Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 **3. Is main() compulsory in java?

-		Ans: Brfore Java 7, it is not mandatory to write main().
+		Ans: Before Java 7, it is not mandatory to write main().
 You can have full code inside static block and run that, However after Java 7, main() is compulsory in java, if not presenet ,Complier will throw an error saying- 'main method not found in the class'

 **4. Explain Implicit casting/promotion of primitive Data type in java?**